5 Tips for Rewiring an Old House

 - Space electrical outlets six to eight feet apart throughout the house.
 That will eliminate the need to run extension cords that could be a fire hazard.

-- When installing new outlets, install only the three-prong type to avert electrical shocks.
+- When installing new outlets, install only the three-prong type to avoid electrical shocks.

-- Install outlets with ground-fault circuit interpreters in the kitchen, bathrooms and outdoors.
+- Install outlets with ground-fault circuit interrupters in the kitchen, bathrooms and outdoors.
 These outlets will shut themselves down to prevent an electrical shock if they get wet.